mittelmark/shtmlview/README.md

 The shtmlview package provides a pure Tcl/Tk widget to display basic HTML and Markdown files.
-The package requires a installation of the tcllib packages *snit* and optional *Markdown* if Markdown files should be displayed.
+The package requires a installation of the tcllib packages *snit* and, optional, *Markdown* if Markdown files should be displayed.
 To support as well jpeg files the Tcl library *tkimg* should be installed.
+This widget is not a web browser it will not work with http(s) addresses and only relative filenames for images and links should be used.
+The widget supports as well base64 encoded images embedded directly into HTML pages.

 * [Manual](http://htmlpreview.github.io/?https://github.com/mittelmark/shtmlview/blob/master/shtmlview/shtmlview.html)
 * [Download](https://downgit.github.io/#/home?url=https://github.com/mittelmark/shtmlview/tree/main/shtmlview)